mpivaa/react-allow/README.md

 const context = {
   user: {
     roles: {
-      app: 'user', // system-wide role, doesn't need an additional `id` to be resolved
+      // the default level will always lookup user.roles[level_name] for the resolution
+      app: 'user',
       organization: { 1: 'admin' } // the role for all organizations the user belongs }
   }